 For an extra 100 baht it is better to catch the Lomphraya Ferry.

 Tickets from Surat Thani Airport to your Samui Hotel can be bought at https://Thailand-Travel.12go.asia/

 How to get to Koh Samui By Bus

-The cheapest and most time consuming option of getting to Koh Samui is by bus.
+The cheapest and most time consuming option of getting to Samui Island is by bus.

 Buses depart from Bangkok’s Southern bus terminal and take around 12-13 hours minimum.